KittyGiraudel/site/_posts/2015-08-19-learning-regular-expressions-the-practical-way.md

 > Some people, when confronted with a problem, think “I know, I’ll use regular expressions.”
 Now they have two problems.
 > &mdash; Jamie Zawinski

-*Note: to play with regular expressions, I highly recommend [Regexr](http://www.regexr.com/) which not only is extremely well thought, but also provides a handy reference as well as a way to save a regular expression for sharing.*
+*Note: to play with regular expressions, I highly recommend [Regexr](http://www.regexr.com/) which not only is extremely well thought, but also provides a handy reference as well as a way to save a regular expression for sharing.
+There is also [Regex101](https://regex101.com/) which is a great tool to fiddle with regular expressions.*

 ## Finding a use-case